Renewable Power Laws and Mandates

 Smart Grids and Federal Law

-President Obama signed the Energy Independence and Security Act in 2009 as part of his efforts to push renewable energy and the smart grid.
-IEEE released its first smart grid standards in 2012, building upon the technical framework recommended by the NIST.
+In response to President Obama's Energy Independence and Security Act , the IEEE released its first smart grid standards in 2012.
+These standards built upon the technical framework recommended by the NIST.

 This is in addition to the Energy Independence and Security Act (EISA) of 2007 that requires at least 30% of hot water in new federal buildings and renovations of existing buildings to come from solar hot water heaters.
 The EISA of 2007 also mandated reductions in fossil fuel uses in new federal buildings and renovated ones, with a 100% reduction in fossil fuel consumption of 100% relative to 2003 values.